Singapore-MIT Alliance for Research and Technology Centre

 SMART Centre Graduate Fellowship Programme

-The Graduate Fellowship Programme is open to currently enrolled first-year students and entering doctoral students from the Nanyang Technological University (NTU) and the National University of Singapore (NUS), Singapore University for Technology and Design (SUTD), and SMU.
+The Graduate Fellowship Programme is open to currently enrolled first-year students and entering doctoral students from the Nanyang Technological University (NTU) and the National University of Singapore (NUS), Singapore University for Technology and Design (SUTD), and Singapore Management University (SMU).
 Its goal is to attract and retain the best and most talented doctoral students from Singapore, the region and beyond, giving them the unique opportunity to be involved in strategic research at the SMART Centre and to work with faculty members from MIT, NTU, NUS, SUTD, and SMU.

 Students selected for the programme receive up to four years of full tuition fees at the student's home university, a monthly stipend, and a travel grant for a six-month residency at MIT.